 If all of your tours are booked up, can you offer suggestions to help us find something to do in the Richland Area?
 Why yes, of course!
 We are very connected to many great things to do.
 First step, if you find the tour that you have an interest in joining is fully booked, email Marty at email@example.com.
 There may be additional accommodation or waitlist that we can utilize to still get you on that tour.
 We will have some audio tours you can download in the very near future.
 If you would like a “deeper dive” into a subject that really appeals to you, we can make the connections to the right people.
 Living in a small community all of our lives, we know just about everyone!
 If you would like recommendations for businesses, we can do that as well, from real estate to a local doctor.

 Customer Guarantee: We guarantee you a hospitable experience.
 If you are not satisfied with our tours, lodging, merchandising or products, we will seek every opportunity to make it right.
 Each customer will be provided with a post-experience survey mechanism to provide feedback.

 Beneficial guarantee: We guarantee we are conducting our business in a responsible way to people, place, and planet.
 We seek transparency in our operating procedures and seek to conduct our business as if people and place matter.
-We will meet the strict standards of B Corp Certification and post bi-annual reports publicly.
 We will treat our employees and vendors with the utmost respect, offering regular opportunities to respond via a survey mechanism.